zeke/devcenter-scraper/content/md/add-on-provider-log-integration.md

 You should format your log messages in a way that is optimized for both human readability and machine parsability.
 With that in mind, log data should:

-- Consist of one line of content
+- Consist of a single message
 - Use key-value pairs of the format `status=delivered`
 - Use a `source` key-value pair in log lines for distinguishing machines or environments (example: `source=us-east measure#web.latency=4ms`).